8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 • Woody Martin tone in a small package

-What surprised me about the D Jr-10 is its detailed lows, not as deep as regular dreads, but low enough to make the guitar sound fuller.
-It has more bass than any junior or parlor size guitars that I have tried.
-It also retains the warmer woody signature sound of Martin, which I personally prefer over the brighter sound of other junior style acoustic guitars.
+One surprising aspect of the D Jr-10 is its detailed lows.
+It’s not as deep as regular dreads, but sufficient to make the guitar sound fuller.
+It offers more bass than other junior or parlor-size acoustic guitars.

-While having an all solid wood body helps improve volume, its small body size limits its projection, it won't be as loud as regular sized acoustics.
+While the all-solid wood body improves volume, the small body size limits its projection, making it not as loud as regular-sized acoustics.

-Another unique feature of the D Jr-10 is it has a thinner body depth similar to 000 Martins, and it has beveled back edges to improve playing comfort.
+The D Jr-10 also features a thinner body depth similar to 000 Martin guitars and beveled back edges to enhance playing comfort.

-Since Martin makes such high-spec'ed "Junior" guitars at a relatively reasonable price, I really hope they expand this line with a similarly spec'ed and priced parlor guitar, preferably with slotted headstock.
+Considering that Martin offers high-quality “Junior” guitars at a reasonable price, it is hoped that they will expand this line with a similarly specced and priced parlor guitar, preferably with a slotted headstock.

 • Body Shape: Dreadnought Jr